-Projects planned with CDBG and HOME funds for FY2018 are identified in the Projects Table.
+Projects planned with CDBG and HOME funds for FY2019 are identified in the Projects Table.
 The following identifies program income available to utilize in planned projects.
 The City of Columbia expends program income before HUD funds on each quarterly draw request.
-Columbia will be completed a CDBG and HOME draw at the end of FY2017, so there was no carry over program income on hand prior to the start of FY2018.